GISOGISO/Amazon_web_scrapper/README.md

 # Project 2: Amazon web scrapper
-* Scrape data from Amazon to analyse product details
+* Scrape data from Amazon for product analysis and build automated email program to send notification to user when price drops
-* Optimized API, BeautifulSoup and Requests in Python for data scrapping
+* Optimized API, BeautifulSoup, Requests and smtplib in Python for data scrapping and email automation
-* Create automation program to send email notification to user when price of a product is below certain level